puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/filterscripts.md

 So our initial data provided to our filter script gets filtered and returned.
-In this example, our 100,000 file listing entry gets filtered to only return entries with the filename `Info.plist`.
+In this example, our 100,000 file listing entry gets filtered to only return entries with the filename Info.plist.